 When you schedule a job interview, be sure to confirm the interview location, as well as the date and time.
 You don't want to miss the job interview for lack of an accurate address.

-Write down the correct time and day and put it in the calendar on your smartphone.
+Write down the correct time and day and put it in the calendar on your phone.
 Showing up on the wrong day is embarrassing and will make you seem disorganized and unprofessional.

 Check the Interview Details

 Confirm with the person who is scheduling the interview, the street address, the floor, and the suite if it's in a large office building.
 Also, confirm which department you are interviewing with and who you are going to meet.
 (Bring enough copies of your resume for each person.)